johart2030/johart2030.github.io/wave-dash-for-testers/NEW_FEATURE_LIST.md

 9. Fix that when you open the login or rooms button the game doesn't do anything because when i hit w in the rooms trying to get in a room it will just move the wave guy instead of typing w

+10. Make the game screen fit any screen width without dead space

+11. Add banner ads on the sides for money $$

+12. I jhave a problem where on one computer my cins save but when i load back onto my other computer my score changes to what it was when i last used the second computer.

+13. when all people die in a room it restarts

+14. fix trail of other players in multiplayer

 ## Notes

 1. Multiplayer is the biggest remaining system and should stay the main focus until it feels fully stable.